Recipes – Seven Simple Easy Basic starter recipes and wines to pair with them

 This is a new recipe series specially conceived for Dad Feely (John, Sean’s pops).
 For anyone who finds themselves having to start from zero at any age – whether you are a student who has left home where Mum did all the cooking, a person who has lost a loved one who did all the cooking or someone who has been relying on ready-meals/ fast food and wants to take ownership of your food (to reduce waste and increase the quality without increasing the cost) – these are for you… And any else looking for simple fast healthy and delicious food solutions.

-If you have read my books you will know that I am not a natural cook (Sean’s says I say ‘this is fantastic’ – no matter what it tastes like so long as I didn’t have to make it).
+If you have read books by Caro Feely Grape Expectations, Saving our Skins and Glass Half Full you will know that I am not a natural cook (Sean’s says I say ‘this is fantastic’ – no matter what it tastes like so long as I didn’t have to make it).
 I had to learn ground up – to decrease costs, increase quality and feed our family a balanced diet.
 Eating only organic on a tight budget is possible if you eat seasonally and cook simply from scratch.

 If you are cooking for one each of these can be divided and frozen so you don’t have to eat the same thing for four days.